abdulrahmanalaa123/ITI-sessions/networks/Lab2.md

 - this is a real concise and a neat explanation for ftp and ftp protcols
 - ftp is a unique protocol which uses 2 ports to perform a transfer 20,21 one is called a command port which is done to send the identification and establish the connection and one is the data port which is established to transfer data through it
 - ftp is divided into two connection methods active and passive connections
+- ascii mode is the conversion method of line terminators in windows to linux or vice versa where it standardizes both in the connection and transforms it at the host platform for whomever initiated the request or requesting the file
+- disabling it just transfers the file as is without modification
+- there is some info about binary file transferring which i dont fully understand but fuck it it aint that useful

 #### Active Connection
 - well the active connection handles the connection server side which means the client connects to the command port from a random port(n) and the server responds from its command port (21) to the client's command port(n)